-Additionally, this bill renders a recent enactment (P.L.2022, c.58), which requires FPICs to display a picture and fingerprint, inoperative until the superintendent establishes a system for issuing these cards.
+Additionally, this bill renders a recent enactment (P.L.2022, c.58), which requires firearms purchaser identification cards to display a picture and fingerprint, inoperative until the superintendent establishes a system for issuing these cards.
 This may provide a temporary cost savings to the Division of State Police.